alicescfernandes/isel_final_project/docs/dev_log.md

 - [ ] Use Axios instead of fetch
 - [ ] Adds preload tags for faster loading of scripts
 - [ ] Check if the flowbite JS file can be imported from node_modules
-- [ ] Setup github workflows to compile the report on every commit to master

 ## TODO